impostorsguides/impostorsguides.github.io/rbenv/part-2/2-t-content.md

 This is old hat by now:

 The `bash` shebang
-The “Summary” and “Usage” comments
+The "Summary" and "Usage" comments
 `set -e` to exit after the first error
 Setting verbose mode when `RBENV_DEBUG` is passed.
 Completion instructions (only the `--short` argument is available for `rbenv shims`)